 The severe shoulder separations (Grade IV-VI) are rare but usually require an arthroscopic shoulder procedure to treat.
 (Grade III injuries vary from case-to-case on whether or not surgery is necessary.)
 The only certainty is that people in Los Angeles who avoid surgery return to their regular activities quicker than those that choose the surgical route, but they might need surgery further down the road as the joint can degenerate and become arthritic and painful later on in life.

 Dr. Meier and his team in Los Angeles are experts in shoulder injury treatment.
 Everyone, from the doctors, to the nurses, to the support staff, work hard so that patients receive the high-quality medical care needed to achieve the maximum possible recovery.

 If you have suffered an AC joint sprain or separation, contact the Beverly Hills orthopedic surgeons at Meier Orthopedic Sports and Regenerative Medicine today at 310.736.2793, or fill out our contact form, and someone from our office will be in touch with you shortly.

 We look forward to helping you regain your full health.

-Next, learn about dislocated shoulder surgery.
+Next, learn about dislocated shoulder treatment.